 - itools.gettext Support for the PO and MO file formats of the GNU gettext tools. - itools.handlers Resource handlers are non persistent classes responsible to manage a resource (a file or a folder), they represent a resource as a data structure on memory and provide an API to work with the resource.
 Included are the resource handlers for folders, binary and text files, images, CSV, etc. - itools.html Support for HTML documents. - itools.i18n Miscellaneous tools for internationalization and localization (language negotiation, text segmentation, fuzzy matching, etc.). - itools.ical Support for the iCalendar standard (RFC 2445). - itools.resources An abstraction layer over resources (files and folders), provides a the same programming interdace across different storages. - itools.rss Support for RSS 2.0. - itools.schemas Infrastructure for datatypes schemas.
-Support for Dublin Core included. - itools.tmx Support for the industry standard Translation Memory eX-change. - itools.uri Support for Uniform Resource Indentifiers (RFC 2396). - itools.web Abstract programming interface for web applications.
-Proof-of-concept implementations for the CGI protocol and an standalone server.
+Support for Dublin Core included. - itools.stl The Simple Template Language, a templating language for XML documents. - itools.tmx Support for the industry standard Translation Memory eX-change. - itools.uri Support for Uniform Resource Indentifiers (RFC 2396).